 CATASTROPHIC ANTIPHOSPHOLIPID SYNDROME (CAPS)

 Antiphospholipid syndrome is an autoimmune disorder of unknown cause.
-Autoimmune disorders are caused when the body natural defenses (antibodies, lymphocytes, etc.) against invading organisms suddenly begin to attack perfectly healthy tissue.
+Autoimmune disorders are caused when the body natural defenses (antibodies, lymphocytes, etc.) against invading organisms attack perfectly healthy tissue.
 Researchers believe that multiple factors including genetic and environmental factors play a role in the development of APS.
 In rare cases, APS has run in families suggesting that a genetic predisposition to developing the disorder may exist.

 APS affects males and females, but a large percentage of primary APS patients are women with recurrent pregnancy loss.
 Some estimates suggest that 1 in 5 cases of recurrent miscarriages or deep vein thromboses are due to APS.
 As many as one-third of cases of stroke in people under 50 years of age may be due to APS.
 Secondary APS occurs mainly in lupus, and about 90% of lupus patients are female.